gremlin-0x/writeups/thm_activedirectory/README.md

 - What is the message displayed by the web application when authenticating with a valid credential pair?
 - __Hello World__

-Now we will practice LDAP pass-back attacks on a printer connected to this network `printer.za.tryhackme.com`:
+Now we will practice LDAP pass-back attacks on a printer connected to this network `printer.za.tryhackme.com`.
+LDAP authentication is sometimes used to integrate applications with Active Directory.
+In an LDAP authentication scenario, a third-party application (e.g., GitLab, Jenkins, VPN, etc.) uses a pair of AD credentials (usually a service account with bind permissions) to authenticate against the LDAP server.
+The application queries the AD database using these credentials to verify user authentication when someone attempts to log in.

+The service uses a bind operation to authenticate itself to the LDAP server.
+The bind is typically done using a service account with enough privileges to perform lookups on AD users.
+The application then sends the user's username and password to the LDAP server, which verifies the user against the AD directory.

+AD credentials used by the application to query LDAP are crucial.
+The permissions and scope of these credentials dictate how much data can be accessed.
+For example, an application might be limited to reading user attributes, but if the credentials are over-privileged, they could access more sensitive data.

+In this case a network device is configured to use LDAP for authentication.
+However, it often has default or weak configurations, which can be exploited.
+The printer attempts to authenticate against an LDAP server (in this case Active Directory).

+In the LDAP Pass-back attack, the attacker modifies the printer's LDAP configuration to point to their own machine's IP address.
+When the printer attempts to test the LDAP connection, it connects to the rogue server.
+This connection is intercepted, and the attacker can capture the LDAP credentials being transmitted by the printer to authenticate with the LDAP server.

+Let's follow the steps:

 ```shell
 firefox http://printer.za.tryhackme.com/settings.aspx
 ```

-We don't have the password for this one, however upon testing settings, its still sending request to the IP specified.
+We don't have the password for this one, however upon testing settings, it still sends request to the specified IP address.
 We can input our IP of the VPN interface `breachad` and see what happens:

 ```shell
 ip a | grep breachad